researchart/fse20/submissions/available/experiments/evaluation_DLF/readme.md

 The metrics can be computed by running the python script __evaluation_radius_DLF.py__ provided in this folder.

 The output of these scripts is a csv file containing the data reported in the paper.
+The expected output is reported in Table3-DLF.csv.

 ## How to Obtain DLFuzz ##
 DLFuzz is the tool proposed in the paper _DLFuzz: differential fuzzing testing of deep learning systems_ by J. Guo et al.